seerapusairam/my-rag-app/README.md

    ```

 3. **Set up your environment variables:**
-   Create a `.env` file in the root of the project and add your Google AI API key and ChromaDB credentials:
+   Create a `.env` file in the root of the project and add your Google AI API key and ChromaDB credentials.
+If `PORT` is not specified, the application will default to port `3000`.
    ```
    GOOGLE_API_KEY=your_google_api_key
    PORT=<port number>